solaeus/whale/README.md

 The **method operator `:`** offers an alternate syntax for passing variables to macros and functions.
-Like calling methods in object-oriented languages, the variable name on the left is passed as the first argument to the macro or function on the left.
+Like calling methods in object-oriented languages, the variable name on the left is passed as the first argument to the macro or function on the right.
 You can pass more values using the syntax shown above.

 ```whale
 message = "I hate whale";